-Tours & Information: 209-588-9128 Museum: Main & State Streets, Columbia parks.ca.gov/columbia
+209-588-9128 Museum: Main & State Streets, Columbia parks.ca.gov/columbia store, bakery, or tea house.

 Known as the best-preserved Gold Rush town in California, Columbia is a place where visitors are truly immersed in authentic California history.
 Gold was discovered in Columbia on March 27, 1850.
 By 1870, the "Gem of the Southern Mines" produced more than \$1 billion (in today's figures).
 Today the town still bustles with shops, exhibits, and the lively activity of the 1850's.